kszdomagh/kszdomagh/README.md

 hi, im kszdom

-im currently studying microelectronics in technology and medicine at AGH university of krakow
+currently pursuing a degree in microelectronics at AGH UST

-im interested in analog electronics, diy tech, all things hardware, integrated circuits fabrication processes, circuit bending and opto-electrical interfaces
+interested in analog electronics, DIY tech, FPAAs, IC fabrication processes, and opto-electrical interfaces.